 Kalu’s most recent film, The Moon and Me, received post production funding from The City of Melbourne, had its world premiere at the Oscar Qualifying Pan African Film Festival, and will be housed at the Museum of African Diaspora in Oakland, California as part of their 'Beyond the Sky' exhibition (late 2021).

-Kalu is currently in development with his debut feature film, Pasa Faho, which was selected for Australians in Films' 2021 'Untapped' 2021 program from over a pool of 700 applicants.
+Kalu is currently in development with his debut feature film, Pasa Faho, which has received development support through Australians in Films' 'Untapped' program, and Film Victoria x SBS x Arena Media's 'Originate' program (stage 2).

 currently located, Melbourne/Naarm